 Ardha is derived from the root word “Ardh,” which means “show.”‘

-It is not as animated as the Zulu war dance, but it is certainly a much longer and physically exacting affair.
+It is not as animated as the Zulu war dance but a much longer and physically exacting affair.

-The performance starts with a poet chanting a single line of verses specific to the occasion and establishes the rhythm.
+The performance starts with a poet chanting a line of verses specific to the occasion and establishing the rhythm.

-The verse is then repeated by the participants with the drumbeats in the background.
+The participants then repeat the verse with the drumbeats in the background.